28 Employee Engagement Activities To Reinvent Your Workforce

 Indeed, the notion of "giving back" is very, very powerful.

-It might be a day at the old age home where the employees help out in the day to day tasks.
+It might be a day at the nursing home where the employees help out in the day to day tasks.
 It might be volunteering at the animal shelter.
-Then again, it might be taking the children from an orphanage out to a picnic or a park.
+Then again, it might be taking the children from an orphanage to a picnic or a park.

 The possibilities are simply endless!
 So go out there and do your bit.